jtlap/nt2/README.rst

 --------------------
-The **Numerical Template Toolbox** (**NT**:sup:`2`) is an Open Source C++ library aimed at simplifying the development, debugging and optimization of high-performance computing application by providing a **Matlab** like syntax that ease the transition between prototype and actual application.
+The **Numerical Template Toolbox** (**NT**:sup:`2`) is an Open Source C++ library aimed at simplifying the development, debugging and optimization of high-performance computing applications by providing a **Matlab** like syntax that eases the transition between prototype and actual application.

-So What is This About ?
+So What is This About?
 :::::::::::::::::::::::
-Do you ever wanted to use your multi-core machines to its fullest or to take advantage of your processor's SIMD extension but never did because of the impressive learning curve ?
-By pushing the limits of the C++ language, **NT**:sup:`2` uses template meta-programming to its fullest and automatize those tasks.
+Did you ever want to use your multi-core machines to their fullest extent or to take advantage of your processor's SIMD extensions but never did because of the steep learning curve?
+By pushing the limits of the C++ language, **NT**:sup:`2` uses template meta-programming to its fullest and automatizes these tasks.
 Reaping the reward of parallelism has never been so easy and straightforward.
-Performances of **NT**:sup:`2` code is then on the par with hand-written, optimized C code while keeping a high level of abstraction.
+Performance of **NT**:sup:`2` code is on the par with hand-written, optimized C code while keeping a high level of abstraction.

 -------------